Practitioner Motives to Use Different Hyperparameter Optimization Methods: Methods

 \subsection{Semi-structured Interviews with Machine Learning Experts}

-To identify practitioners' principal goals pursued in HPO and to understand decisions for specific HPO methods to achieve these goals, we chose an exploratory, qualitative research approach and conducted semi-structured expert interviews.
+To identify practitioners' goals pursued in \ac{HPO} and understand decisions for specific \ac{HPO} methods to achieve these goals, we chose an exploratory, qualitative research approach and conducted semi-structured expert interviews.

-\paragraph{Data Gathering} We contacted potential interviewees among contacts from ongoing research projects, authors of scientific studies, and company contacts.
-Potential interviewees were selected to have heterogeneous experiences with HPO and ML, ranging from novices to experts and different ML research areas.
-Among the contacted potential interviewees, 20 agreed to participate in our study.
-The ML experts were associated with thirteen different organizations and had an average work experience in ML of about five years.
-For more detailed information about the interviewees, please see Table~\ref{tab:interviewees}.
+\paragraph{Data Collection} To find interviewees for the study, we reached out to personal contacts from ongoing research projects, authors of scientific studies, and companies that develop \ac{ML} models.
+The contacted persons had heterogeneous experiences with \ac{HPO} and \ac{ML}, ranging from novices to experts and different \ac{ML} fields (\eg~computer vision, natural language processing, and reinforcement learning).
+Among the contacted potential interviewees, 20 agreed to participate in the interview study.